 Before the races, I take my nutrition very seriously.
 The night before I always have to eat pasta - I try to keep the pasta fairly plain with no fancy sauces just to help my stomach out - and I'll have a PH 1500 tablet mixed with 500ml of water.

 If the race is in the morning I avoid dairy products as they don't sit well with my digestive system, so I usually have bagels and a coffee.

 But, if the race is in the afternoon I have a big bowl of porridge to give me that slow-release energy.
 Two hours before the race I have a PH 1500 sachet and keep sipping on the PH 1000 throughout the day.

-I used to get bad cramping during races so I found PH when researching ways to avoid cramping.
-The products have definitely worked and I haven't cramped in a single race since using PH.
+I used to get bad cramping during races so I found Precision Fuel & Hydration when researching ways to avoid cramping.
+The products have definitely worked and I haven't cramped in a single race since using Precision Fuel & Hydration electrolytes.